Securing Workloads with DNSSEC: A Non-Human Identity Perspective

 • DNS over HTTPS (DoH) and DNS over TLS (DoT) encrypt DNS queries, protecting them from eavesdropping and manipulation.
 These protocols enhance privacy and security by preventing attackers from intercepting DNS traffic.
 For example, a financial institution can use DoH to protect sensitive transaction data during DNS resolution, ensuring that attackers cannot tamper with financial transactions.

-• ss2DNS is a novel DNS scheme designed to mitigate security and privacy vulnerabilities in the resolution process between resolvers and authoritative nameservers, while preserving efficiency by maintaining a single round-trip (ss2DNS: A Secure DNS Scheme in Stage 2).
+• ss2DNS is a novel DNS scheme designed to mitigate security and privacy vulnerabilities in the resolution process between resolvers and authoritative nameservers, while preserving efficiency by maintaining a single round-trip.
+Its main benefit is to provide a more secure and private DNS resolution process without the overhead of multiple round trips, which is crucial for performance-sensitive applications and workloads.
+It aims to achieve this by using a more efficient cryptographic mechanism for securing the communication channel.

 Stay updated on Non-human identity.
 Non-Human Identity Management Group - the leading independent authority in NHI Research and Advisory, empowering organizations to tackle the critical risks posed by Non-Human Identities (NHIs).